 At our first field day in May 2023 we heard from Dr Bill Malcolm (University of Melbourne) on costs and benefits, Dr Ty Matthews (Deakin University) on the benefits of dams to biodiversity (especially macro invertebrates and fish), and local vet Dr Phil Poulton on the impact of dam water quality on stock health.
 See the presentations given on the day below.

-Photos in block above and cover photo courtesy of Food and Fibre Gippsland.
+Left and central photos in row above and page header photo courtesy of Food & Fibre Gippsland.

 Blue green algae outbreak in dam